 Lithuania - Mobile Infrastructure, Broadband, Operators - Statistics and Analyses

-Lithuania’s mobile market is served by Telia Lithuania, Bité and Tele2, as well as by a small number of MVNOs.
+Lithuania’s mobile market is served by Telia Lithuania, Bité and Tele2 and by a small number of MVNOs.
 In addition, the state-owned broadcaster Telecentras has become the fourth mobile operator, with an extensive infrastructure using spectrum formerly assigned to its WiMAX offering and since being migrated to an LTE-A platform.

 As was the case with the mobile voice market, competition is driving down prices for mobile broadband plans, and accelerating customer take-up of mobile broadband services.
 The merger of the fixed-line operator TEO with Omnitel in February 2017 saw both business units being rebranded as Telia Lithuania.

 The auction of spectrum in a range of bands in 2016 has also enabled the MNOs to improve on mobile broadband capacity.
-In addition, the competition of a spectrum refarming exercise in late 2017 has enabled MNOs to have greater continuous spectrum bands to improve data service offerings.
+In April 2018 the regulator launched a consultation on the use of spectrum in the 3400MHz-3800MHz and 3800MHz-4200MHz ranges, both of which have been earmarked for 5G services within Europe.
+In addition, a spectrum refarming exercise in late 2017 has enabled MNOs to have greater continuous spectrum bands to improve data service offerings.
+Since mid-2018 Telia Lithuania has repurposed some of its 3G spectrum holdings for LTE use.

 This report provides an overview of the Lithuania’s highly-developed mobile market, covering the major operators, regulatory developments, mobile technologies, and services on offer.